pahud/cdktf-aws-ecs/README.md

 ## Existing VPC subnets

-To deploy in any existing VPC, specify the `vpcSubnets.
+To deploy in any existing VPC, specify the `vpcSubnets`.

 ```ts
 cluster.addAsgCapacity('ASGCapacity', {